badcafe/jsonizer/docs/USER_GUIDE.md

 Above :

-* the types are inferred from the signature of the DTH interface,
+* the types are inferred from the signature of the DTH methods,
 * and Jsonizer transparently revive the arguments to the expected objects instances.

-In fact, when using Asynchronizer, you just have to decorate your classes with `@Reviver` and `@Namespace`, and your instances will be revived client-side and server-side thanks to Jsonizer.
+In fact, when using Asynchronizer, you just have to decorate your model classes with `@Reviver` and `@Namespace`, and your instances will be revived client-side and server-side thanks to Jsonizer.